 Drivers who eat while driving run the risk of paying more for car insurance.
 It’s a fact, although it’s not officially one of the questions on an application for auto insurance.

 Eating while driving is one of the most distracting things you can do, according to a study released by the National Highway Traffic Safety Administration (NHTSA) and the Virginia Tech Transportation Institute.
 Eighty percent of crashes and 65 percent of near-crashes involve driver distraction.
 If you are arrested for DUI, you might to find this article by Leppard Law about bac tests helpful.

 According to NHTSA, “Distraction was most likely to be involved in rear-end collisions in which the lead vehicle was stopped, as well as in single-vehicle crashes.”
 Distractions like eating can become a problem for drivers who can’t react quickly to a sharp curve or another driver’s sudden stop.
-Unfortunately, just one accident may increase your car insurance rates as much as 25 percent.
+Unfortunately, car accidents may increase your car insurance rates as much as 25 percent.